TheMP3dark/catBot-for-Instagram/readme.md

-_pls read dis i spent a lot of time typing it all and even had to watch a video to understand github :(_
+pls read dis i spent a lot of time typing it all and even had to watch a video to understand github :(_
 # catBot for Instagram

 The aim of this python program is to fetch random cat images using the [catAPI](https://thecatapi.com/) and post them to Instagram using the [instabot library](https://pypi.org/project/instabot/).
 The program requires you to have an Instagram account beforehand.
-You will also require an API key for catAPI that you can simply recieve in an email after signing up for free [here](https://thecatapi.com/).
+You will also require an API key for catAPI that you can simply receive in an email after signing up for free [here](https://thecatapi.com/).

 # Prerequisites
 You will need python to be installed on your machine in order to run the python program.
 You will also need to install some libraries used by the program manually using pip.